 Are you using testing supplies that could be used to diagnose people or you could give to state, clinical, or hospital labs?

 We are not.
-We believe that human testing should be top priority right now.
-Unfortunately, the reagents (ingredients) and equipment we use are not approved by the FDA for clinical use, even under current emergency use authorization, and we do not anticipate this will change.
+The reagents (ingredients) and equipment we use are not approved by the FDA for clinical use, even under current emergency use authorization, and we do not anticipate this will change.
 We have donated and will continue to donate what material, equipment, and personal protective equipment (PPE) we can to Tufts Medical Center and other local hospitals.

 What can I do to help stop the spread of the coronavirus?